valerino/es-vscraper/readme.md

 pi@retropie:/opt/es-vscraper $ ./es-vscraper.py --help
 usage: Manage games collection and build gamelist.xml by querying online databases

-			 [-h] [--list_engines] [--engine ENGINE] [--engine_params ENGINE_PARAMS]
+       [-h] [--list_engines] [--engine [ENGINE]]
+       [--engine_params [ENGINE_PARAMS]] [--download_url [DOWNLOAD_URL]]
+       [--download_no_overwrite] [--name_from_url] [--path [PATH]]
-			 [--path PATH] [--to_search NAME] [--delete_no_scraped]
+       [--to_search [NAME]] [--delete_no_scraped] [--sleep [SECONDS]]
-			 [--sleep SECONDS] [--trunc_at CHARACTERS]
+       [--trunc_at [CHARACTERS]] [--gamelist_path [GAMELIST_PATH]]
-			 [--gamelist_path GAMELIST_PATH] [--overwrite] [--img_path IMG_PATH]
+       [--overwrite] [--img_path [IMG_PATH]] [--img_index [IMG_INDEX]]
-			 [--img_index IMG_INDEX] [--img_thumbnail] [--append STRING]
+       [--img_thumbnail] [--append [STRING]] [--append_auto N]
-			 [--append_auto N] [--unattended_timeout SECONDS] [--dumpbin PATH]
+       [--unattended_timeout [SECONDS]] [--dumpbin [PATH]] [--purge [REGEX]]
-			 [--purge REGEX] [--preprocess REGEX] [--preprocess_duplicates]
+       [--preprocess [REGEX]] [--preprocess_duplicates] [--preprocess_test]
-			 [--preprocess_test] [--debug]
+       [--debug]

 optional arguments:
-	-h, --help            show this help message and exit --list_engines        list the available engines (and their options, if any) --engine ENGINE       the engine to use (use '--list_engines' to check available engines)
+  -h, --help            show this help message and exit --list_engines        list the available engines (and their options, if any) --engine [ENGINE]     the engine to use (use '--list_engines' to check
+                        available engines)
-	--engine_params ENGINE_PARAMS
+  --engine_params [ENGINE_PARAMS]
                         custom engine parameters, name=value[,name=value,...],
                         default None
+  --download_url [DOWNLOAD_URL]
+                        url to download the file at '--path', which will be overwritten if existent --download_no_overwrite
+                        if specified, '--download_url' do not overwrites --name_from_url       if specified, '--path' must point to a destination folder and the filename is derived from '-- download_url'
-	--path PATH           path to the file to be scraped (needs to specify '-- to_search'), or to a folder with (correctly named) files to be scraped
+  --path [PATH]         path to the file to be scraped (needs to specify '--
-	--to_search NAME      name of the game to search for enclosed in '' if containing spaces, the more accurate the better.
+                        to_search'), or to a folder with (correctly named) files to be scraped --to_search [NAME]    name of the game to search for enclosed in '' if containing spaces, the more accurate the better.
-												Default is the filename at '--path' without extension.
-												Ignored if '--path' refers to a folder --delete_no_scraped   delete non-scraped files, ignored if '--dumpbin' is specified
-	--sleep SECONDS       sleep random seconds (1..SECONDS) between each scraped entries when path refers to a folder.
-Default is 15 --trunc_at CHARACTERS
+                        Default is the filename at '--path' or the one derived from '--url', stripped of extension.
+Ignored if '-- path' refers to a folder --delete_no_scraped   delete non-scraped files, ignored if '--dumpbin' is specified.
+Ignored if '--path' refers to a file --sleep [SECONDS]     sleep random seconds (1..SECONDS) between each scraped entries when path refers to a folder.
+Default is 15.
+                        Ignored if '--path' refers to a file --trunc_at [CHARACTERS]
                         before using '--path' as search key, truncate at the first occurrence of any of the given characters (i.e.
-												--path './caesar the cat, (demo) (eng).zip' --trunc_at '(,' searches for 'caesar the cat')
+                        --path './caesar the cat, (demo) (eng).zip' --trunc_at '(,' searches for 'caesar the cat') --gamelist_path [GAMELIST_PATH]
-	--gamelist_path GAMELIST_PATH
                         path to gamelist.xml (default '<path>/gamelist.xml',
                         will be created if not found or appended to) --overwrite           existing entries in gamelist.xml will be overwritten.
-												Default is to skip existing entries
+                        Default is to skip existing entries --img_path [IMG_PATH]
-	--img_path IMG_PATH   path to the folder where to store images (default '<path>/images)'
+                        path to the folder where to store images (default '<path>/images)'
-	--img_index IMG_INDEX
+  --img_index [IMG_INDEX]
                         download image at 0-based index among available images (default 0=first found, -1 tries to download boxart if found or fallbacks to first image found) --img_thumbnail       download image thumbnail (support depends on the scraper engine)
-	--append STRING       append this string (enclosed in '' if containing spaces) to the game name in the gamelist.xml file.
+  --append [STRING]     append this string (enclosed in '' if containing
+                        spaces) to the game name in the gamelist.xml file.
                         Only valid if '--path' do not refer to a folder --append_auto N       automatically generate n entries starting from the given one (i.e. --append_auto 2 --path=./game1.d64
                         generates 'game (disk 1)' pointing to ./game1.d64 and 'game (disk 2)' pointing to ./game2.d64).
-Only valid if '--path' do not refer to a folder --unattended_timeout SECONDS
+Only valid if '--path' do not refer to a folder --unattended_timeout [SECONDS]
-												automatically choose the first found entry after the specified seconds, in case of multiple entries found (default is to ask on multiple choices) --dumpbin PATH        move non-scraped, not matching from '--preprocess' or duplicates from '--preprocess_duplicates' files to
+                        automatically choose the first found entry after the specified seconds, in case of multiple entries found (default is to ask on multiple choices) --dumpbin [PATH]      move non-scraped, not matching from '--preprocess' or duplicates from '--preprocess_duplicates' files to
                         this path if specified
-	--purge REGEX         delete all the entries whose path matches the given regex from the gamelist.xml (needs '--gamelist_path',
+  --purge [REGEX]       delete all the entries whose path matches the given
+                        regex from the gamelist.xml (needs '--gamelist_path',
                         anything else is ignored).
 This also deletes the affected game files!
-	--preprocess REGEX    preprocess folder at '--path' and keep only the files matching the given regex (every other parameter is ignored).
-This cleans the directory for later processing by the scraper
+  --preprocess [REGEX]  preprocess folder at '--path' and keep only the files
+                        matching the given regex (every other parameter is ignored).
+This cleans the directory for later processing by the scraper --preprocess_duplicates
-	--preprocess_duplicates
-												check for duplicates (and ask for deletion or moving to '--dumpbin' if specified)
-	--preprocess_test     test for preprocessing options, do not delete/move files
+                        check for duplicates (and ask for deletion or moving to '--dumpbin' if specified) --preprocess_test     test for preprocessing options, do not delete/move files
   --debug               Print scraping result on the console
 ~~~~

 sample usage